integrativesoft/lara/README.md

 ## How to contribute

-Did you try out Lara, what was your experience?
-Did you run into an issue or have any suggestions?
-How does Lara meet your needs?
-What functionality would you like to see?
+Please send feedback!
+Issues, questions, suggestions, requests for features, and success stories.
 Please let me know by either opening an issue or by [direct message](https://www.linkedin.com/in/pablocar/).
-Thank you!!
+Thank you!

 **If you like Lara, please give it a star - it helps!**